wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.11.19 =
+* Added tags for feed and feed icon.
+* Solved a bug with GMT 0 in RSS feeds.

 = 0.11.18.2 =
 * Solved a bug with timer when show the warning message about to login to write a comment.